 Introducing a new platform for strategic growth

-The difference between budget and forecast is that a budget is a fairly static document often used to set spending limits, while a forecast is a more real-time tool that gets updated on a rolling basis.
+A budget is a fairly static document often used to set spending limits.
+It enables companies to create a culture of accountability for their financial results.
+A forecast reflects more real-time estimates of financial results and is updated on a more regular basis.
 Both are financial tools used to reflect the results of your strategic plans.

-The terms budget and forecast are sometimes used interchangeably, but they’re not quite the same.
-Startup founders will give themselves a great start by understanding the differences between a budget and forecast.
+The terms budgeting and forecasting are sometimes used interchangeably, but they’re not quite the same.
+Startup founders will give themselves a great start by understanding the difference between budget and forecast.

 budget vs forecast infographic